slevithan/regex/README.md

 Flags provided this way do not apply to inner, interpolated `RegExp` instances, which preserve their own flags (see section "Interpolating regexes").

 `Regex.make` always uses flag `v` (the upgrade to flag `u`), so it can't be explicitly added or removed.
-It's applied after interpolation happens, so it applies to the full pattern. `Regex.make` also implicitly applies flags `x` (free spacing and comments) and `n` (no auto capture) to the outer regex.
+It's applied after interpolation happens, so it applies to the full pattern. `Regex.make` also implicitly applies flags `x` (free-spacing and comments) and `n` (no auto capture) to the outer regex.

 ### Can you disable implicit flags `v`, `x`, and `n`?